-A View of Emergency Medicine in Botswana by Swedish Emergency Physician Dr Katrin Hruska (@akutdoktorn), who writes a predominantly Swedish language blog called akutdoktorn.
+This ‘postcard from the edge’ is by Swedish Emergency Physician Dr Katrin Hruska (@akutdoktorn), who writes a predominantly Swedish language blog called akutdoktorn.
+Immaculate Nagaddya is a registered nurse, working in Lugada Hospital in Uganda.
+It is a small hospital…

 This candid interview with Lee Fineberg and Mark Newcombe, conference organisers for DevelopingEM Brazil 2014, looks at what the upcoming conference has in store.
 Developing EM is a conference with a reputation for ethics, innovation and action in the arena of emergency medicine in the developing world.